filecoin-saturn/L2-node/README.md

 "TotalBytesUploaded":0,   -> Total number of bytes uploaded/served by the L2 node to requesting peers in it's entire lifetime.
 "TotalBytesDownloaded":0, -> Total number of bytes downloaded by the L2 node from the IPFS Gateway/origin server in it's entire lifetime.
 "NContentRequests":0,     -> Total number of requests received by the L2 node for content from clients in it's entire lifetime.
+"NSuccessfulRetrievals":0 -> Total number of successful retrievals served by the L2 node.
 "NContentReqErrors":0}    -> Total number of errors encountered by the L2 node while serving content to client in it's entire lifetime.
 ```